 I’m finally getting around to re-posting some of my old Rose Cottage posts that are relevant here.
 Like this one from April of 2008…

-The first time God touched my heart in regards to thinking that maybe I would someday like to adopt was quite a few years ago.
-I don’t even think my daughter was born yet.
+The first time I ever thought that maybe I would someday like to adopt was quite a few years ago.
+My daughter wasn’t born yet.
 I was watching the local news, and they featured a “Wednesday’s Child,” a foster child waiting for a forever home.
 In this case, the girl was 16, and she shattered my erroneous idea that teenagers just want to skip straight to adulthood.
 This girl said she wanted a mom; she wanted someone to love her and help her make important decisions.
-I cried, thinking, “I’ll be your mom!”
-It definitely wasn’t God’s timing for me to adopt then, but He opened my heart to the idea.
+I remember sitting there teary-eyed, thinking, “I’ll be your mom!”
+It definitely wasn’t then for me to adopt, but it opened my heart to the idea.
 Over the years, that idea came and went as a fleeting thought, a “maybe someday” kind of thing, but nothing more.

 Next came a big and intimidating pile of papers to fill out: personal stuff, about everything from our childhoods, to the details of our marriage, financial information, and more.
 We (even our kids) had to have physicals.
 Ken and I had to have blood tests, TB tests, drug screens, fingerprinting and criminal history check, and personal references.
 And we had to get certified in First Aid and CPR.
 Pretty exhaustive stuff.
 And a pretty big commitment.
 But it still didn’t scare us off.

 So now, we have a case worker and she is working on our home study.
 We have just one more home visit, and when she finishes her report, we will be “officially” approved.
 That’s where we are in the process.